Sven-Moon/salad-too/README.md

 - select one or many ingredients of type
 - good looking modals
 - spinner to let the user know "we're working on it"
-- payment with self-formatting fields
+- payment with mask-formatted fields
 - responsive design

 ### Backend Features